BettercareHealth/bettercare/README.md

 *	Open a blank epub in Sigil.
 *	Add the HTML files (except index.html) from the book's `_site` folder to your `Text` folder.
 *	Add JPG versions of all images to the `Images` folder.
 Sigil should have automatically detected (from the links in the HTML) and added the book's images to the `Images` folder.
-Remove all SVG images (many of them will break strict EPUB2 validation because of inconsistencies in SVG editors' implementations).
+*	Remove all SVG images (many of them will break strict EPUB2 validation because of inconsistencies in SVG editors' implementations).
+You should have a JPG to replace each SVG you remove.
 *	Add `epub.css` to your `Styles` folder.

 ### Search-and-replace